-Holly A. Mullen, LCSW
+Holly A. Mullen MSW, LCSW

 Roslyn Birnbaum, LPC

 Roz brings with her a fantastic reputation in the field and a following of clients who truly respect her.
 Roz has a BA from Pennsylvania State University, and received her MS in Counseling Psychology from Chestnut Hill College.
-Roz is a Licensed Professional Counselor and a Certified Dual Diagnosis Counselor who specializes in emotional, mental health and drug/alcohol issues.
+Roz is a Licensed Professional Counselor and a Certified Dual Diagnosis Counselor who specializes in emotional, mental health, and drug/alcohol issues.

 Roz provides a safe environment where you can explore your issues to gain insight and develop skills to make positive life changes.
-Her therapeutic areas of expertise include depression, anxiety, trauma, mental and physical abuse, self esteem, ADHD, life transition issues, and codependency.
+Her therapeutic areas of expertise include depression, anxiety, trauma, mental and physical abuse, self-esteem, ADHD, life transition issues, and codependency.
 She also helps those with chronic pain problems in regaining confidence.

 Kerin Oksienik, LPC

-Kerin is a Licensed Professional Counselor in the state of Pennsylvania and additionally recognized as a Certified Advanced Alcohol and Drug Counselor.
+Kerin is a Licensed Professional Counselor in the state of Pennsylvania and is additionally recognized as a Certified Advanced Alcohol and Drug Counselor.
 She earned her Bachelor’s Degree in Psychology from Lafayette College in 2009 followed by her Master’s Degree in Counseling and Human Services from Lehigh University in 2011.
 Kerin has several years of experience working in outpatient treatment settings helping individuals to gain stability over their mental health symptoms and co-occurring substance use disorders to be able to live fulfilling lives.

 Kerin specializes in the treatment of depression, anxiety, adjustment disorders, addiction, trauma, and relational conflict.
 She works with adults, adolescents, and couples using a therapeutic approach that integrates elements of cognitive behavioral, solution-focused, and person-centered therapies.
-Kerin understands the importance of having a safe, supportive environment to feel validated in while confronting some of life’s most challenging times.
+Kerin understands the importance of having a safe, supportive environment to feel validated while confronting some of life’s most challenging times.
 She develops this through a genuine, caring approach while helping to change unhealthy thought patterns that could be getting in the way of personal growth and satisfaction.

 Peter D. Ellison, LPC, CCDPD